 GDPR requires that data be kept up to date.
 With a single database we can control what personal data are stored and be GDPR compliant.
 Importantly, if a person requests disclosure or deletion of their personal data, this can also be shared or erased from one source.
 If they are listed in external spreadsheets these also need to be searched and that data erased.
 The burden of doing this is the primary argument for avoiding spreadsheets.

-Storing data safely outside Archie
+Storing data safely outside central systems

 If you need to keep data on external files or spreadsheets, you should only include minimal personal information.
 Please avoid storing several types of personally identifying information together, such as lists of names and email addresses.
 If they are necessary, spreadsheets and local files must be securely stored, with password protection, encryption and written procedures on how they are kept up to date, relevant and correct.
 Do not print spreadsheets or other files out or send them via email.

-If you have any questions about this or need further assistance, please contact the Cochrane Support team: email@example.com.
+If you have any questions about this or need further assistance, please contact the Cochrane Support Team: email@example.com.